ashishryot/Java-Programs/AnagramMapping/README.md

 # Explanation

 Example:
-s="cbaaebca"		p="abc"
+s="cbaaebca"		p="abc"<br>
-Output will be: [0,5]
+Output will be: [0,5]<br>
-this is because cba is an anagram of abc, and bca is also an anagram of abc. the starting position of subString cba is 0 and for bca is 5, therefore, we output the result [0,5]
+this is because cba is an anagram of abc,<br>
+and bca is also an anagram of abc.<br>
+The starting position of subString cba is 0 and for bca is 5, therefore, we output the result [0,5]

 ## Language